aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldgreetingline/nameformat/_index.md

 ---
 title: FieldGreetingLine.NameFormat
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets the format of the name included in the field in C#
+description: FieldGreetingLine property.
+Gets or sets the format of the name included in the field in C#
 type: docs
 weight: 40
 url: /net/aspose.words.fields/fieldgreetingline/nameformat/